FAQs

 There are many types of LEDs and it can be tough to know which kind you want (or need!) on your build.
 Here's a quick breakdown of the types of LED you'll commonly see in our builds and product pages:

-- Flow Series: These are LED products that are also fully color shifting with RGB LEDs, but they incorporate a tiny processor on every LED.
-In this way, and with a special controller, each individual LED can be a different color than the rest at any time.
-This allows for "flowing" or "chasing" animated patterns, as well as sequential turn signals and solid colors too.
+- Flow Series RGBW: These are LED products that are also fully color shifting with RGB LEDs, but they incorporate a tiny processor on every LED chip.
+In this way, combined with the powerful BlueGhozt 2.0 controller, each individual LED can be a different color than the rest at any time.
+This allows for "flowing" or "chasing" animated patterns, as well as sequential turn signals, startup animations, and solid colors too.
 These are the most expensive but most flexible products we offer.

-What do all the add-ons for a headlight build mean?
+What do all the add-ons for a headlight build look like?

 Most headlights we offer have several customization options available once you're chosen your main low and high beam configuration.
-Almost all of them are purely aesthetic - if you're just looking for a performance build and nothing more you can likely ignore them.
+Almost all of them are purely aesthetic - if you're just looking for a performance build and nothing more, you can likely ignore them.
 We offer as many in-house customizations as possible so you can truly create something that represents your style and flows with the rest of your build perfectly.
-Pictured below are most of the common add-ons we offer - if you have any questions or would like something even more unique, please view our gallery or contact us.
+Most of the common options we offer are detailed below - not every type of add-on is available in all headlights.
+If you have further questions or want to request something even more unique not shown here, contact us!

 How long do aftermarket headlights last?